 Its goal – and this applies to G4C in Wales and right across the UK – is to become the organisation that is the driving force for change, through the development and connection of the future industry leaders.
 This dynamic ambition means that G4C gives its members access to innovative industry thinking, enables networking with a broad cross section of industry professionals and provides opportunities to grow and learn through initiatives and events which are free to attend.
 Whether you are an established young professional or a newcomer, involvement in these initiatives will provide an understanding of the strategic development and future shape of the construction industry.

 Not surprisingly, many of members of G4C Wales are award winners in the CEW Awards.

 If you believe in collaborative working and integration in construction, G4C is the place for you to make a difference.
 There is always plenty going on – you can even join the discussions and exchanges of best practice on the G4C Wales LinkedIn group or @G4CWales.

-Generation for Change (G4C) Wales hosted its first Awards evening at the Senedd on the 12th July, showcasing the talent of the young people in the Welsh construction industry.
+Generation for Change (G4C) Wales hosted their second Awards evening at the Senedd on the 12th September, showcasing the talent of the young people in the Welsh construction industry.
 With over 25 shortlisted entries, it was an evening full of positivity and pride for the individuals and companies in attendance.
 Congratulations to all our winners listed below.